dlange98/XamarinAppCenterDemo/MOBILE_DEV_OPS.md

 ### UITesting

-The UITests are configured in the `AppInitializer.cs`.
+The UITests are configured in the `AppInitializer.cs` of the _RefAppUITTest_ project.
 Note both iOS and Android need to be configured.
 The app must be installed on the simulator or emulator before running the tests.
 Also note the Device Identifier line for the iOS App.
 This identifies a specific emulator.
 You can find the ID of a currently running iOS emulator with the following command:

 ```
 xcrun simctl list | egrep '(Booted)'